TUDelft-PRIME-Books/Linear-Algebra/Chapter3/LUdecomp.md

 Adding these $n$ column-row products gives a matrix of the required form.

 \item
-Next suppose that $A$ is an upper triangular matrix with $1$s on the diagonal.
+Next suppose that $A$ is an lower triangular matrix with $1$s on the diagonal.
 If we apply the algorithm of {prf:ref}`Prop:MatrixInv:Algorithm` to find the inverse using the augmented matrix

 $$